puru-samal/IDL-HW4/README.md

 These numerical sequences will serve as inputs to and outputs from your model.
 During inference or generation, you will also need to reverse this process—converting indices back to tokens, and then reconstructing the original text.

 We have provided the H4Tokenizer class in `hw4lib/data/tokenizer.py` to handle tokenization for both `HW4P1` and `HW4P2`.

+You will be working with two broad categories of tokenization strategies:

+1. Character-level tokenization: Each character in the language is treated as a token, resulting in a small vocabulary but longer token sequences for each sentence.
+2. Subword tokenization: Splits words into smaller reusable subword units.
+The subword method uses [Byte Pair Encoding (BPE)](https://arxiv.org/pdf/1508.07909) to learn and apply subword merges.
+This approach allows for a compact vocabulary that still captures uncommon or rare words by representing them as a combination of subwords.

+Selecting an appropriate tokenization strategy is crucial, as it affects the model’s vocabulary size, memory efficiency, and handling of rare or out-of-vocabulary words.
+As part of this assignment, you will explore how different tokenization strategies affect model performance in both `HW4P1` and `HW4P2`.

-This tokenizer supports several strategies:
+`H4Tokenizer` supports the following tokenization strategies:

 - Character-level tokenization
 - Subword tokenization with a vocabulary size of 1,000
 - Subword tokenization with a vocabulary size of 5,000
 - Subword tokenization with a vocabulary size of 10,000

-Character-level tokenization is straightforward, while subword tokenization splits words into smaller subword units.
-The subword method uses [Byte Pair Encoding (BPE)](https://arxiv.org/pdf/1508.07909) to learn and apply subword merges.

-As part of this assignment, you will explore how different tokenization strategies affect model performance in both `HW4P1` and `HW4P2`.

 Before proceeding, familiarize yourself with the H4Tokenizer class and its key methods: